UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 After using the `fit` function, we can make a prediction on a new observation by calling `predict` on the classifier object, passing the new observation itself.
-As above, when we ran the $K$-nearest neighbors classification algorithm manually, the `knn` model object classifies the new observation as "Malignant".
+As above, when we ran the K-nearest neighbors classification algorithm manually, the `knn` model object classifies the new observation as "Malignant".
 Note that the `predict` function outputs an `array` with the model's prediction; you can actually make multiple predictions at the same